Desbeers/SwiftlyKodiAPI/README.md

 # ``SwiftlyKodiAPI``

-A Swift version to access Kodi's JSON-RPC API.
+A Swift package to access Kodi's JSON-RPC API.

 ## Overview